Improving Access to MRIs in Northern Kazakhstan

 As a result of their efforts, wait times for MRIs in Petropavl have fallen from 90 days to only 12 days.
 Patients can now access critical care efficiently and economically, thereby improving health outcomes and public trust in the medical system across the region.

 “The queue is already dissolving,” says local resident Lyuba Panko, who received an MRI in June, just days after requesting an appointment.
 A month prior, she had been told to wait till September.
-“This is an immense relief for patients and for the regional hospital.”
+“This is a relief for patients and for the regional hospital.”